Azure/azure-sdk-for-net/sdk/datamigration/Azure.ResourceManager.DataMigration/README.md

-# Microsoft Azure Database Migration Management client library for .NET
+# Microsoft Azure Database Migration management client library for .NET

 Microsoft Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.
 Easily migrate your data, schema, and objects from multiple sources to the cloud at scale.